taijeronv/pmewargame/content/authors/admin/_index.md

 - Visitors
 ---

-The NestGen Wargame or NGW is designed to be easy to play, portable, and playable in a web browser.
+The NextGen Wargame or NGW is a complete package that is narrowly focused to provide an educational experience.

-NGW is more of a game than a simulation.
-Why do I consider it so?
-Because it will be easy to play and understand.
+NGW is narrowly focused on providing an educational experience.
+The interface is easy and intuitive.
+The model is simple to understand.

 If you have any experience with Army simulations like [JCATS](https://csl.llnl.gov/jcats) or [WARSIM](https://www.defensedaily.com/lockheed-martins-warsim-debuts-in-division-exercise-2/uncategorized/) you know what I mean by **"easy to play and understand."**